-- (1) The quorum for any Committee meeting is half of the current Committee members plus one, including at least two members of the Executive. - (2) The quorum for any Executive meeting is half of the current Executive membership plus one. - (3) The quorum for any General Meeting of the Society is the number of members (including at least two members of the Executive) that is greater than 50% of the number of Committee Members as at the date of that General Meeting. - (4) At the discretion of the President, attendance by technology may be permitted at a Committee meeting, Executive meeting or General Meeting for the purposes of reaching quorum.
+- (1) The quorum for any Committee meeting is half of the current Committee members plus one, including at least two members of the Executive. - (2) The quorum for any Executive meeting is half of the current Executive membership plus one. - (3) The quorum for any General Meeting of the Society is the number of members (including at least two members of the Executive) that is greater than 50% of the number of Committee Members as at the date of that General Meeting. - (4) At the discretion of the President, attendance by technology may be permitted at a Committee meeting, Executive meeting or General Meeting for the purposes of reaching quorum or to ensure accessibility for attendees.